-DO NOT use aluminium foil to cover shelves, linings, the oven roof or the oven base.
+DO NOT use aluminium foil to cover shelves, linings or the oven roof.

 NEVER heat unopened food containers.
 Pressure build up may make the containers burst and cause injury.

 DO NOT use unstable saucepans.
 Always make sure that you position the handles away from the edge of the hotplate.